libxml-raku/LibXML-raku/doc/RegExp.md

 DESCRIPTION
 ===========

-This is a perl interface to libxml2's implementation of regular expressions, which are used e.g. for validation of XML Schema simple types (pattern facet).
+This is a Raku interface to libxml2's implementation of regular expressions, which are used e.g. for validation of XML Schema simple types (pattern facet).

-  * new
+  * new / compile

+        my LibXML::RegExp $compiled-re .= compile( $regexp );
         my LibXML::RegExp $compiled-re .= new( :$regexp );

-    The constructor takes a string containing a regular expression and returns an object that contains a compiled regexp.
+    The constructors takes a string containing a regular expression and return an object that contains a compiled regexp.

   * matches / ACCEPTS